Marouan-git/SpinQuant/README.md

 ```
 * **Output**: The script will generate a JSON file containing the perplexity score for each module.

+**Note**: In order to gain time, it is advised to save the weights of the model using the Spinquant original script (see [SpinQuant repo](https://github.com/facebookresearch/SpinQuant)).
+Then you can specify the path in the script using the --load_qmodel_path argument.
+Otherwise, the script will run the weights quantization using GPTQ, which can be a bit time consuming.

 #### **b.
 Top-k Tokens Stability Analysis**

 **What it does**: This script also iterates through each module.
 For each, it compares the top-k predicted tokens (logits) of the baseline model (W4A16) against the model with that single module quantized.
 It calculates a "hybrid score" based on rank instability (Jaccard distance) and confidence shift (JSD).
 Modules that cause a larger change in the top-k predictions are considered more sensitive.